briansu2004/udemy-devops-real-projects/007-VaultFreeIPAVagrantIAM/02_Y_Windows_Ubuntu.md

-# Project 007: Managing SSH Access with Vault
+# Lab 007: Managing SSH Access with Vault

 Windows + Ubunbu (Docker)

-## Project Goal
+## Lab Goal

 In this lab, we will learn how to get a **signed SSH certificate** from **Vault** for a **LDAP** user in order to login a Vagrant VM via SSH.